 Unsuccessful submission attempts: [category=”lead generation; action=failed submit; label=input name”]

 After your visitors fill out the form and reach the thank you page, you could also track clicks on your social sharing options or any additional calls to action.

 Once you have analyzed your first round of data and made the necessary adjustments, be sure to check in on them regularly and continue analyzing trends.

 How will tracking Google Analytics Events help?

 Google Analytics Event tracking can help answer some of the most important questions about your site.
-With just a line of code you can begin to learn what your visitors are doing.
+With just a line of code, you can begin to learn what your visitors are doing.
 You now have all the tools you need to start learning more about your visitors today.
-Get started right away deciding what questions you want answered and what kind of events you will need to use.
+Get started right away deciding what questions you want to be answered and what kind of events you will need to use.
 Some of the examples we covered will require some more advanced code that a web developer may need to do for you.